TheOnlyZ/LegacySysModernization/README.md

   2. Groomed product backlog
   3. Updated Working Agreement & Definition of Done

-Agenda for Daily Scrum (Target: 15 minutes tops)
+## Daily Scrum (Target: 15 minutes)
 Invitees: Zoltan Laszlo, TL, FE, BE, DL, UX, CS
 Activities:
   1. Call on each team member to mention:
     a.
 What did you do yesterday?